 Conclusion

-The findings indicate that the additions of the fruit juices to semen extenders were the most suitable and best at 10mL/100 mL and 7.5 mL/100 mL of apple juice and orange juice respectively in maintaining sperm motility of buck spermatozoa during liquid storage.
+The findings indicate that the additions of the fruit juices to semen extenders were the most suitable and best at 10ml/100 ml and 7.5 ml/100 ml of apple juice and orange juice respectively in maintaining sperm motility of buck spermatozoa during liquid storage.
 The present results indicate that the additions of apple and orange juices to semen extenders are suitable agents for preserving semen quality in cold storage for up to 240 hours.

 Acknowledgements